openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image 113 - Family Overview Page`

 The ``Family Overview Page`` is the central point for all operations with regards to the families/groups, Insurees, policies and contributions associated with it.
-The page is divided into 6 panels (:ref:`image113`)
+The page is divided into 6 panels (:ref:`Image 113<image113>`)

   A. Family/Group Panel